50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 Associated Behavioral & Health Concerns

-45. The use of social media has been associated with increased anxiety symptom among youthful adults when they use social media in excess.
+45. The use of social media is associated with the symptom of increased anxiety among youthful adults particularly when they are using social media in excess.
 45

-46, Adults who spend over 2 hours every day on social media platforms may correlate with sedentary lifestyle patterns such as obesity.
+46, Adults who actually spend over 2 hours per day on social media platforms, may correlate with increased sedentary lifestyle patterns such as obesity.
 46

-47. Research links problematic use of social media to low self-esteem.
+47. Research also links problematic use of social media as low self-esteem.

-48. An approximated 70%+ of adolescents are reported feeling socially withdrawn because they use social platforms too much.
+48. An approximated 70%+ of adolescents are reported that they feel socially withdrawn because they use social platforms too much.
 48

 49. The symptoms of social media addiction can disrupt the school or work schedules.
 49

-50. Scholars caution that the addictive design attributes can have a greater influence on younger brains.
-50
+50. Scholars warns that the addictive design features can have a stronger influence on younger brains.50

 Associated Behavioral & Health Concerns